 - Nix is a static executable requiring no configuration, privileges, or (user) namespaces.

-Disclaimer: We do not develop or maintain Homebrew for Linux and Nix (Portable).
+Disclaimer: We do not develop or maintain Homebrew for Linux or Nix and Nix (Portable).
 Homebrew for Linux and Nix (Portable) are not installed by default.

 That’s it; this concludes today’s tutorial.